Back in the early 2000’s, I made a New Year’s resolution to write a book. Like many people, I woke up on January 1 with a headache.

 In 2009, I continued re-writing This Wife’s Life which was re-named What Kate did Next.
 What Kate did Next hit the bookshops in January 2010.

-My third novel, Claudia’s Big Break was released throughout Australia and New Zealand – and online at several sites including www.booktopia.com.au.
+In 2011, my third novel, Claudia’s Big Break was released throughout Australia and New Zealand in – and online at several sites including www.booktopia.com.au.

 In January 2012 Stella Makes Good was released.
 You can view the book trailer on my website or click here.

-It Started With A Kiss and The Callahan Split were released in 2015.
+It Started With A Kiss was released in 2015.

 Contributing author: ‘What is Mother Love?’
 Penguin, 2008